AnastasiiaTsyktor/AnastasiiaTsyktor/README.md

 ## Hi there!

-I am a Data Analyst based in Spain with a background in digital marketing and SEO analytics.
+I am a Data Analyst based in Spain with a background in digital marketing and SEO.

 I specialize in transforming raw data into clear insights and business recommendations through data cleaning, exploratory analysis, and visualization.